cchudzicki-ocw-testing/res-str-001-iap-2022/content/pages/instructor-insights.md

 ### In Class

-- The tutorial was taught as a single 2–2.5 hour live session that included a presentation and workshop exercises.
+- Each of the two levels of the tutorial was taught as a single 2–2.5 hour live session that included a presentation and workshop exercises.

 ### Out of Class